Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.96 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays' 3.94 team ERA ranks 10th among all league pitching staffs.

-- In his most recent appearance on Thursday, the righty threw six scoreless innings against the San Francisco Giants while surrendering three hits.
+- In his most recent time out on Friday, the righty threw six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.